L.A. County Approves $200M Deal for Distressed Skyscraper

 “The CEO’s analysis determined acquisition of existing Class A office space in Downtown Los Angeles at historic low market prices is financially prudent, as it allows the county to take advantage of this exceptional opportunity to purchase a top-quality office building at a below-market rate,” a staff report for the Board of Supervisors read.

-The county is also shrinking its overall footprint by moving county departments from leased space at “aging buildings in poor condition” at Kenneth Hahn Hall of Administration at the Civic Center to the Gas Company Tower, according to the staff report.
+The county is also shrinking its overall footprint by moving county departments from leased space at “aging buildings in poor condition” at Kenneth Hahn Hall of Administration at the Civic Center, according to the staff report.
 The county government currently occupies 16.5 million square feet of office space, including 6.9 million square feet of leased space that costs approximately $195 million per year.

-But 40 percent of all county-owned space is in very poor or poor condition, and 48 percent of it is at least 50 years old.
+But 40 percent of all county-owned space is in very poor or poor condition, and 48 percent of it is at least 50 years old, the report continues.
 The older buildings “need significant investment” to extend their useful lives, including seismic retrofits, life safety improvements, building system replacements, and other renovations.

 “Acquiring the Gas Company Tower … will save the county hundreds of millions of dollars, upwards to $1 billion, than what it would cost to complete the seismic renovations and life safety upgrades and deferred maintenance on the Hall of Administration and other area buildings — fundings that we have not yet identified or allocated to any fund,” L.A.
 County CEO Fesia Davenport said.
 “This seismic work, even if we started today, would not be complete until 2030.
 The Gas Company Tower will provide us a Class A building built about 30 years ago that meets more modern code requirements for seismic, life safety, and is asbestos free.”